 Loss of control on takeoff and collision with ground in Trois-Rivières, Quebec

 Dorval, Quebec, 18 February 2021 – The Transportation Safety Board of Canada (TSB) today released its investigation report (A19Q0091) on a loss of control and collision with the ground, which occurred in Trois-Rivières, Quebec, in 2019.
-It was determined that problem that prevented the flaps from retracting after the landing triggered a series of events, which in turn caused the propellers to strike the runway surface, followed by a loss of aircraft control.
+The investigation determined that a problem with the landing gear handle prevented the flaps from retracting after landing, which triggered a series of events that led to the propellers coming into contact with the runway surface, followed by a loss of control of the aircraft.

 On 17 June 2019, a Piper PA-23-250 aircraft, operated by Cargair Ltd., was conducting a night visual flight rules flight.
 The purpose of the flight was to complete the pilot’s hours for the Integrated Airline Transport Pilot training program.
 The aircraft departed from the Montréal/St-Hubert Airport (CYHU), Quebec, at 2230.
 The route included an approach followed by a go around at the Québec/Jean Lesage International Airport (CYQB), Quebec, and the Trois-Rivières Airport (CYRQ), Quebec, before the aircraft was to return and land at CYHU.
 A passenger, who was also a flight instructor, was on board to supervise the flight.
 As the aircraft approached CYRQ, it was decided to conduct a touch-and-go.
 During the take-off roll, the propellers on both engines struck the runway surface.
 After takeoff, the aircraft turned left and the pilot lost control.
 The aircraft collided with the ground and a post-impact fire broke out.
 Both occupants were able to evacuate the aircraft, but the pilot received minor injuries and the passenger received serious injuries.
 The aircraft was destroyed.